achillesn/smart-cedar/_drafts/Songs/you-were-born-human.md

 Even your breath
 If you don’t make it live
-When you are alive
+when you are alive,
-Doesn’t belong to you
+doesn’t belong to you

 So make a move and
 Open the chest of treasure